LightFoe/SimplePacketAnalyzer/README.md

 > Usage : python3 detectattack.py iface

-To get all available interfaces use the flag -l
+To get all available interfaces use the flag "L" as -l

 > List all interfaces : python3 detectattack.py -l